Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Experimental results

 \subsection{Quantitative results}

-We provide an extensive evaluation of our three proposed pipelines and compare them with those of the baseline \cite{pyVHR2020} with the standard configuration.
+\definecolor{blue}{HTML}{0000ff} We provide an extensive evaluation of our three proposed pipelines and compare them with those of the baseline \cite{pyVHR2020} with the standard configuration.
 We obtain results in six datasets.
 All datasets are comprised by videos with VGA resolution, but in two of them are heavily compressed (MAHNOB and COHFACE).

-We measure the performance by computing the average of the MAE, the standard deviation of the MAE, and the median of the Pearson Correlation Coefficient of the envelope of the heart-rate.
+We measure the performance by computing the average of the MAE, the standard deviation of the MAE, and the median of the Pearson Correlation Coefficient of the envelope of the heart rate.
 We evaluate the pipelines using ten rPPG methods (RGB to PPG signal conversion methods), including our proposed OMIT conversion.
-The results detail the impact of the improvements in each pipeline and are shown in Table \ref{tab:PipelinesEvaluationPPG}.
+The results detail the impact of the improvements in each pipeline as shown in Table \ref{tab:PipelinesEvaluationPPG}.